 - The differences and similarities of descriptive, predictive, and prescriptive analytics in embedded scenarios

 Wayne W. Eckerson is an internationally recognized thought leader in business intelligence and analytics who thinks critically, writes clearly, and presents persuasively about complex topics.
 He is a sought-after consultant, noted speaker and bestselling author.
 Eckerson is founder and principal consultant at Eckerson Group, a research and consulting firm that helps business leaders use data and technology to drive better insights and actions.

-With more than 20 years’ experience in the software industry, Michael Corcoran works with the executive management team to develop and communicate corporate and product strategy.
+With nearly 30 years’ experience in the software industry, Michael Corcoran works with the executive management team to develop and communicate corporate and product strategy.
 During his career, Michael has played key roles in the development and acquisition of major technologies, including business intelligence (BI), integration middleware, Internet technology, data warehouse, application development, and expert systems.
 Michael is a frequent speaker at industry and financial investor conferences and has lectured at the Yale School of Management, Columbia University, University of Michigan, New York University, and St. John’s University.